scikit-image/euroscipy24-tutorial/tutorial/03_segmentation_and_measuring.md

 Think of Michelangelo, carving the statue of David.
 The block of marble is *segmented* into foreground and background.
 In this case, the background is discarded, and only the work of art remains.

 To be useful, segmentation has to be followed by *measurement* and *interpretation*.
-We measure attributes of the segments, and then interpret those measurements to ask some question.
+We measure attributes of the segments, and then interpret those measurements to answer some question.
 Ultimately, we want to know: are the cells healthy, or is the part manufactured correctly, or is the land flooded.

 ```mermaid
 flowchart LR